Making Nathan’s Hot Dogs Work for Your Keto Lifestyle (Best Practices)

 • Nathan’s Skinless Beef Franks = 1 gram of net carbs

-Are Nathan’s Hot Dogs Keto Friendly or Low Carb?
+Can Nathan’s Hot Dogs Fit into a Keto or Low Carb Diet?

-To answer the question “are Nathan’s hot dogs keto friendly”, yes, Nathan’s hot dogs are most definitely keto-friendly and low-carb before the buns and condiments.
+To address whether Nathan’s hot dogs fit into a keto diet, the answer is yes.
+Nathan’s hot dogs are definitely keto-friendly and low-carb, as long as you exclude the buns and condiments.

 Considering they are just made with a combination of processed meats, it is quite clear to see why there are so few carbohydrates – meat, in general, lacks any sort of carbohydrate.